ywang89/ywang89.github.io/about.md

 ---
 # About page

-This page tells you a little bit about me.
+This is a blog on topics such as statistics, data science, etc. Mostly study notes. :)